-- ~ 11 % of all watery diarrhoeal cases in U-5 children are cholera and the rest (most common cause) 89% of diarrheal illness non-cholera WD. - The above mentioned associated or risk factors in under-5 children would help to differentiate non-cholera WD (who does not need any antibiotic) from cholera - That would help in reducing the rampant use of antibiotic & appropriate management of diarrhoeal illness in U-5 children.
+- ~ 11 % of all watery diarrheal cases in U-5 children are cholera & the rest (most common cause) 89% of diarrheal illness non-cholera WD. - The above mentioned associated or risk factors in under-5 children would help to differentiate non-cholera WD (who do not need any antibiotic) from cholera - That would help in reducing the rampant use of antibiotic & appropriate management of diarrheal illness in U-5 children.